 - Make the most of Twitter

 With only 140 characters per Tweet allowed, Twitter forces users to be concise with their vocabulary.
 Embrace the platform, and see your writing precision improve.

 Try following social media accounts that will improve your English language skills, Twitter is great for this purpose, look out for @engVid, @EnglishTips4U, or @allearsenglish – each of which offers an array of hints and tips.

 - Embrace Facebook

-Facebook provides the perfect platform to set up a personal profile, which will allow you the opportunity to practise the way you talk about yourself in the first person.
-You can also write about your daily happenings and comment on other people’s post which will improve your literacy abilities.
+Facebook is kind of like a long Twitter; you’re given more space to talk, which means you can express yourself in more detail.
+You can write about your daily happenings and comment on other people’s post which will improve your literacy abilities.

 - Like English-related Facebook pages

-Facebook also has certain English-specific pages such as BBC Learning English, English Language Practice and the English Speaking Club, which you can like and read a host of useful information on, such as why English idioms are used and what they mean.
+Facebook also has dedicated English-learning pages such as BBC Learning English, English Language Practice and the English Speaking Club.
+Like the pages, and start reading a host of useful information on issues like why English idioms are used and what they mean.

 - Post on Instagram